Subsidy Library

 info Additional Information

-TE14: Identification of orchard fruit tree varieties - GOV.UK
+TE14: Identification of orchard fruit tree varieties

-How much will be paid
+How much you’ll be paid

 £20 per variety.

-How this item will benefit the environment
+How this item benefits the environment

 • produce a map of the orchard showing the location of each species and variety identified

-Samples can only be identified by:
+You can get samples identified by:

 • posting them to an organisation that provides a recognised fruit identification service